Balanced softmax cross-entropy for incremental learning with and without memory: Proposed method

 where $x$ is the input image, $y$ is the associated ground truth label, $z(x) = [z_1(x), ..., z_{N_t}(x)]$ is the output logits of the current model $\theta_t$, $\hat{z}(x) = [\hat{z}_1(x), ..., \hat{z}_{N_{t-1}}(x)]$ is the output logits of the model at the previous incremental step $\theta_{t-1}$ and $T$ is the temperature.

 Usually, the replay memory can be constrained by either a global budget or by the number of samples saved per class.
 Using a global budget means that the total memory size is fixed at the beginning of the training procedure and is equally divided among the already learned classes.
-As the number of already encountered classes increase, the number of samples stored for each class decrease.
-On the other hand, using a fixed number of samples stored per class, also known as growing memory, means that the number of samples per class will not change during training procedure and will lead the total size of the memory to increase at each incremental step.
-The latter approach is usually considered to be the most challenging one.
+As the number of already encountered classes increases, the number of samples stored for each class decreases.
+On the other hand, using a fixed number of samples stored per class, also known as growing memory, means that the number of samples per class will not change during the training procedure, which means that the total size of the memory increases at each incremental step.
+The latter approach is usually considered to be the more challenging one.
 The herding selection~\citep{10.1145/1553374.1553517} is often used to select the samples as it has been shown to be more efficient than the random selection~\citep{belouadah2020comprehensive}.